dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   belief/knowledge/information system
   - religion is a social belief system, but it is acquired gradually

-- what is the knowledge of good and evil?
+### What is the Knowledge of Good and Evil?

   - one personal interpretation of this
   - the knowledge of the knowledge of good and evil
     - understanding this is fairly advanced knowledge of power
     - how do people know what's good? how do people know what's evil?
+  - socioepistemic churn of ideas that establish moral frameworks
+    - the flexibility/rigidity of these moral frameworks

 - is it right do to right? is it wrong to do wrong?
   - is it wrong to stand for what is right?